showmidelo/Dijkstra/readme.md

 ---------------
 ## Output :
-by these codes of Project we could find the shortest way between two vertices that client (it can be infinity) asked from the server and plot it to show to client.
+by these codes of Project we could find the shortest way between two vertices that client (it can be infinity) asked from the server and plot it to show to the client.

 ![](client_output.png)